romainsacchi/carculator/docs/modeling.rst

 The `tank-to-wheel` energy consumption is the sum of:

 * the `motive energy` needed to move the vehicle over 1 km
-* the `auxilliary` energy needed to operate onboard equipment as well as to provide heating and cooling over 1 km
+* the `auxilliary` energy needed to operate on-board equipment as well as to provide heating and cooling over 1 km

 Motive energy
 -------------